auth0/docs/articles/quickstart/native/ios-swift/04-calling-apis.md

 let token  = ... // The accessToken you stored after authentication let url = URL(string: "your api url")! var request = URLRequest(url: url)
-// Configure your request here (method, body, etc) request.addValue("Bearer \(token)", forHTTPHeaderField: "Authorization") let task = URLSession.shared.dataTask(with: request) { data, response, error in
+// Configure your request here (method, body, and so on) request.addValue("Bearer \(token)", forHTTPHeaderField: "Authorization") let task = URLSession.shared.dataTask(with: request) { data, response, error in
     // Parse the response